athinakantis/full-stack-countries-app/README.md

 #### Intercepting requests

 When creating some of my test, I had to make sure the requests had finished before navigating to another site.
 At first I used `.wait(ms)`, but it seemed time-inefficient to do so.
-That's when I found out about the built in method `.intercept()`, where you define a
+That's when I found out about the built in method `.intercept`.
+This method allows you to spy on requests.

 ```ts
 cy.intercept(